 Most of the miscellanies in the bibliography are contained within the Bodleian Library’s Harding collection, which houses the most significant but largely neglected group of miscellanies in the world.

-Walter Newton Henry Harding was born in south London in 1883.
+Walter Newton Henry Harding was born in south London in 1883, the son of a bricklayer.
 At the age of four, he and his immediate family emigrated to America, where they were to remain for the rest of their lives.
-Their family home, a suburban timber-framed house in Chicago, was to become the library and repository of Harding’s remarkable collection of printed music, verse, and drama.
+Their family home, a suburban timber-framed house in Chicago, was to become the library and repository of Harding's remarkable collection of printed music, verse, and drama.
 At the time of his death, in December 1973, each room was lined with ordered and catalogued books, the basement effectively an underground stack.

-Harding decided to give his collection to the Bodleian two decades before he died.
-He had never been to the library, and had not returned to England since his early childhood.
+As this account suggests, Harding was devoted to his book collection.
+But by 1950 he was a single childless man in his late 60s, with no close relations, and he decided to give his library to the Bodleian, two decades before he died.
+He had never been to Oxford, and had not returned to England since his early childhood.
 His gift seems to have been motivated in part by a sense of nostalgia for a past England, a world that he had known only through the books he had collected, and partly by a sense, post-war, of the destruction of European culture.
+He wrote in 1949: ' I am a transplanted Englishman and so I wonder if my books should not go back to the land from whence they came and to the people that wrote the songs they contain.'
 The collection, one of the largest within the library, arrived in 1975, by air, weighing 22 tonnes.

-A large proportion of the miscellanies contained within the Digital Miscellanies Index come from Harding’s collection of songbooks within the Bodleian.
-Harding had composed his own, handwritten record of their contents, a first line card-index occupying some 48,000 cards, on which he had recorded titles, first lines, and tunes of all the songs within his collection.
-He published an article on his collection, ‘British Song Books and Kindred Subjects,’ Book Collector 11 (Winter 1962), 448-59.
+The majority of the miscellanies contained within the Digital Miscellanies Index come from Harding's collection of songbooks within the Bodleian.
+Harding had composed his own, handwritten record of their contents, a first line card-index occupying over 60,000 cards, on which he had recorded titles, first lines, and tunes of all the songs within his collection.
+He published an article on his books, entitled 'British Song Books and Kindred Subjects,' Book Collector 11 (Winter 1962), 448-59.
+At the end of the piece, he talks of his love of the popular songs he has found, which 'typify my fifty-odd years of collecting, with the happiness and joy in living which they have brought me.'

 Anon, ‘Organist dies at 90 leaving Fortune in Rare Sheet Music’ New York Times, 14 December 1973, p.34